nixknameee/nixknameee/README.md

 <p>
-I'm a Software Engineer👨‍💻 & Electrical Engineer⚡ student.
-I'm studying Software Engeeniring at the Campus of 42 Ecole in Vienna.
+I'm studying Software Engineering at the Campus of 42 Ecole in Vienna.

 - 🔭 I’m currently working on